 - Oscillator: The most important block within the RF signal generator is the oscillator itself.
 This can be any form of oscillator, but today it would almost certainly be formed from a frequency synthesizer.
 This oscillator would take commands from the controller and be set to the required frequency.

 - Amplifier: The output from the oscillator will need amplifying.
 This will be achieved using a special amplifier module.
 This will amplify the signal, typically to a fixed level.
 It would have a loop around it to maintain the output level accurately at all frequencies and temperatures.
+This loop is closely controlled because the accuracy of the final output is dependent upon it.

 - Attenuator: An attenuator is placed on the output of the signal generator.
 This serves to ensure an accurate source impedance is maintained as well as allowing the generator level to be adjusted very accurately.
 In particular the relative power levels, i.e. when changing from one level to another are very accurate and represent the accuracy of the attenuator.
-It is worth noting that the output impedance is less accurately defined for the highest signal levels where the attenuation is less.
+It is worth noting that the output impedance is less accurately defined for the highest signal levels where the attenuation is less. levels may often be adjusted in increments of 0.1dB over the range.

 - Control: Advanced processors are used to ensure that the RF and microwave signal generator is easy to control and is also able to take remote control commands.
 The processor will control all aspects of the operation of the test equipment.
+Also a large screen and controls are present on many modern signal generators.

 RF signal generator functions